chuckh/generator-polymer-init-custom-build/README.md

 ### Preview the build

-This command serves the minified version of the app at `http://localhost:8080` generated using fragment bundling:
+This command serves the minified version of the app at http://localhost:8080 in an unbundled state, as it would be served by a push-compatible server such as Google App Engine:

-    polymer serve build/bundled
+    polymer serve build/unbundled

 ### Run tests